Leo-Simpson/c-lasso/docs/source/description.rst

 This is the standard Lasso problem with linear equality constraints on the :math:`\beta` vector.
 The objective function combines Least-Squares for model fitting with l1 penalty for sparsity.

-[R2] Contrained sparse Huber regression
+[R2] Constrained sparse Huber regression
 """"""""""""""""""""""""""""""""""""""""""""""""""

 .. math::